 Simon runs a locally based national charity and is married with four children.
 He has lived in the ward since 2004 (almost 15 years).

-He has been fortunate enough to have the opportunity to buy his first flat in Winton East and put down local roots.
+Ten years later he is proud to call this area his home, and to have the opportunity to buy his first property and put down roots.

-A passionate environmental campaigner, Chris is a facilitator of a local climate campaign group, and a driving force in community interest group SOS Save Our Shores.
+He is passionate about ensuring the NHS remains in public ownership, fighting against austerity, and ensuring the future protection of our environment.
+An active environmental campaigner, Chris is a facilitator of a local climate campaign group, and a driving force in community interest group SOS Save Our Shores.